 Compatibility: Is The Device Really Ready To Pair?

-As common sense dictates, you obviously want a headset that can connect to the system you plan to use it on – whether it’s your home TV or laptop computer.
+As common sense dictates, you obviously want a headset that can connect to the system you plan to use it on – whether it’s your home TV or your 2 in 1 laptop.
 Luckily, you don’t have to worry about that because most of the headsets on our list are compatible with a variety of systems.

 However, some are primarily built for certain platforms.
 In order to connect to others, you might need additional drivers or physical adapters.
 Usually, compatibility will be described on the package or on the product’s description.